 The Relative Strength Index (RSI) is one of the most widely used momentum oscillators in technical analysis.
 Developed by J. Welles Wilder Jr. in 1978, RSI measures the speed and magnitude of recent price changes to evaluate whether a stock is overbought or oversold.
 It oscillates between 0 and 100, giving traders a quick visual gauge of momentum strength.

 RSI is popular for good reason: it works across timeframes, across asset classes, and it is simple enough for beginners yet powerful enough for professionals.
 Whether you are day trading 5-minute charts or swing trading daily charts, RSI can sharpen your entries and exits.
+The indicator works best when you treat it as a context filter, not a trigger by itself.

 How RSI Is Calculated